Cody-Price/veterInfo/README.md

 VeterInformant is an application built to provide a means for veterans to view and search for relevant news articles that apply to them and those they care about from the Public News API.

-This was a project that I took on as part of a binary challenge (two names drawn out of a hat, one was a demographic and the other was an api).
+This was a project that I took on as part of a 4 day binary challenge (two names drawn out of a hat, one was a demographic and the other was an api).
 I happened to be lucky enough to get veterans (I am one) and the news API.
 Immediately I knew I wanted to create an application that could show veterans the news as it applied to them.
 This is my first agile iteration on the project and cannot wait to polish this over time into something that could be of real value to the community one day!

 ### Demo